-What was found through this research and analysis is this:
+What we found through this year's research and analysis is this:

-- 1) Rarely does a jurisdiction meet its tax projections over the years after cigarette taxes are imposed or increased. - 2) It is most common in the first year that cigarette tax increases produce more income to the county or city - even if the projected revenue is not attained, and then those income figures usually continue to decrease. - 3) There are indications that convenience stores and smaller grocery stores see their overall sales on non-tobacco items decrease when cigarette taxes are increased due to customers traveling to other jurisdictions to buy less expensive cigarettes and, while buying those less expensive products, they also purchase other items.
+1) Rarely if ever does a jurisdiction meet its tax projections over the years after cigarette taxes are imposed or increased.

+- 2) It is most common for the first year that cigarette tax increases produce more income to the county or city even if the projected revenue is not attained.
+But those income figures usually decrease in the following years. - 3) There are indications that convenience stores and smaller grocery stores see their overall sales on non-tobacco items decrease when cigarette taxes are increased due to customers traveling to other jurisdictions to buy less expensive cigarettes and, while buying those less expensive products, they also purchase other items.